-For service from July 1, 1962 to August 31, 1974, you receive one Year of Credited Service for each full year of employment with a Participating Employer.
-For partial years, you receive one-twelfth (1/12) of a Year of Credited Service for each month in which you worked in Covered Employment.
+For work in Covered Employment from July 1, 1962 to August 31, 1974, you receive one year of Credited Service for each full year of employment with a Participating Employer in employment that became Covered Employment.
+For partial years, you receive one-twelfth (1/12) of a year of Credited Service for each month in which you worked in Covered Employment.